Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Ability to assess both technical risks (accuracy, robustness) and societal risks (discrimination, access to services).

-For a detailed methodology on how to conduct these assessments, our EU AI Act risk assessment guide provides step-by-step guidance.
+For the step-by-step method behind these assessments, our EU AI Act risk assessment guide walks you through it.

 4. Legal and Regulatory Specialist